 What is a termite?

-There are three main varieties of termites: subterranean, drywood, and formosan.
+There are three main varieties of termites: subterranean, drywood, and dampwood.
 Subterranean termites live in the soil and are willing to tunnel dozens of meters just to find wood to feed on.
 Drywood termites are more commonly found in the southern United States and, like their namesake, prefer dry wood (unlike most of their kin).
-Finally, formosan termites are a more aggressive version of the previously mentioned subterranean termite and, unlike their more underground compatriots, are capable of establishing secondary nests above ground.
+Finally, dampwood termites are larger and can only survive in moist, humid environments.
+They can live within wood and plug up holes to preserve moisture.
+This can make them difficult to notice.

 Physically, these three varieties of termite look fairly similar.
 They have thick waists, straight antennae, and short legs.
 Their size is between 1/4 of an inch to about 3/8 of an inch, and their coloring varies in shade from light cream to darker black-brown depending on their role in the colony they live in.

 Are termites dangerous?

 Termites can be dangerous, yes.
 They could bite but unlike many other pests, they are not toxic.
 They’re also not known to carry diseases that can cause damage to humans.
 The biggest danger they present, however, is the damage they can cause to home furnishings and infrastructure.
 An especially difficult termite infestation can gut an entire home before the homeowners are even aware, which is not only incredibly costly but dangerous as well.

 Why do I have termites?

 Termites are drawn in by the same things that draw other wood-boring insects: access to wood, especially kinds that are moist and unfinished or untreated.
 Leaky pipes, lack of drainage, and other moisture inducing situations attract termites.
 They also love wood that’s in contact with the foundations of your home or business so they can travel from underground burrows up and into the wood without as much difficulty.
 Termites will consume anything that contains cellulose.
 This includes paper, materials made with cotton, drywall paper, and anything made with wood.